ganewman/MadSmarts/README.md

 ## MergeSortTest.java

 Multiple arguments can optionally be passed to the program.
-One can specify the initial size of the dataset, the number of tests to perform per size, and the number of runs to perform per test.
-The program requires the JDK to be installed.
-It uses `n - 1` threads to attempt to keep your computer somewhat functional while it runs, where `n` is the number of logical processors your machine has.
+One can specify the initial size of the dataset, the number of runs to perform per size, and the number of tests to perform per run.
+Compilation requires the JDK to be installed.
+It uses `n - 1` threads to attempt to keep your computer somewhat responsive while it runs, where `n` is the number of logical processors your machine has.

     javac *.java && java -server -d64 MergeSortTest 100 5 10000 | tee -a results.csv